Shurayukii/Simplicity/README.md

 * **Step 2:** Paste the below code in your terminal:

-* **Step 3:** Move the "theme.css" In the folder with your name outside entierly of the "Simplicity" folder
+* **Step 3:** Move the "SimplicityBDEdition.theme.css" In the folder "Main" outside entierly of the "Simplicity" folder

 (for first time downloaders remove the && rd /s /q "Simplicity" from the command line otherwise it doesn't work)